jlangch/venice/doc/readme/excel.md

 #### Writing to individual cells

-The functions `excel/write-value` To write values to cells.
+The function `excel/write-value` writes values to cells.
 The row and col numbers are 1-based!

 ```clojure
 (do